 The Solo Stove Yukon is the biggest of the bunch when you look at all Solo Stove products.
 It’s 16 inches tall by 27 inches wide and 38 pounds, helping make the biggest flame for your next outdoor gathering.
 This stainless steel outdoor fire pit provides the benefits of a wood-burning fire minus the smoke or campfire smell getting caught in your clothes for weeks to come.

 If you’re familiar with Solo Stove’s Bonfire or Ranger, it’s the same type of product but in a much bigger size.
 However, bigger is not always better for everyone.
 If that’s the case for you, definitely consider the Solo Stove Bonfire or Ranger before looking toward another company for your fire pit needs.

 Is the Yukon Worth the Money?

-Yes, the Solo Stove Yukon is on the more expensive side, coming in at a solid $475.
+Yes, the Solo Stove Yukon is on the more expensive side, coming in just below $500.
 However, before you gasp and put your guard up, let me tell you why it’s worth every penny.
 The Yukon is built perfectly for large fires and lots of wood, setting your night up for a healthy dose of heat.